Taha-Firoz/flutter-elinux/Building-flutter-apps.md

 - `data/` contains the application’s data assets, such as fonts or images

 ## 3. Cross-building from x64 to arm64
 Cross-building requires knowledge (Not easy, you might get build errors).
 You need to prepare your sysroot which is for cross-building for your target device by using `--target-sysroot`.
-Also, Use `--target-arch` option to specify arm64 targets.
+Also, use `--target-arch` option to specify arm64 targets.
 Default is current host CPU architecture.

 ```Shell
 $ flutter-elinux build elinux --target-arch=arm64 --target-sysroot=<path_to_target's_sysroot>